sulu/sulu-docs/cookbook/dump-sitemap.rst

 In 99% of the cases the sitemap can be generated on the fly and so nothing is required.
-But for very big websites their is a command to pre-generate the sitemap via for Sulu and cache it on the filesystem.
+But for very big websites their is a command to pre-generate the sitemap via Sulu and cache it on the filesystem.
 This can be triggered by calling the following command.
 This should be done by a cron-job.